piyush26c/File-System-Using-Cloud-Storage/README.md

-# Implementation of standard file system with backend storage of google cloud storage using FUSE
+# Implementation of a standard file system that uses Google Cloud storage object.

+Usually, file systems are implemented inside the OS kernel.
+However, it is possible to implement them in userspace.
+FUSE is a File system in User Space.

+If a directory is mounted using FUSE, the kernel "forwards" the FS system calls to the user-space FUSE handler.
+The main challenge is to implement and handle the various FS calls.

+Implementation provided in this repository solves the challenge using the component [libfuse](https://github.com/libfuse/libfuse).

 ### Understanding the FUSE:
 ![alt text](https://github.com/piyush26c/File-System-Using-Cloud-Storage/blob/main/diagrams/fuseexplain.png)